Outer Hallway

 In the Home app, the ceiling light is grouped together with two ceiling lights in the hallway adjacent to this room, so that these are synchronized in turning on/off.
 When entering the outer hallway from the outside, the light turns on based on the signal from the door and motion sensors, both the light in the outer hallway and the hallway beyond it, through the scene “Hallway Lights Daytime” (and off again after 15 minutes of inactivity), see screenshot below.
 If entering the outer hallway from the hallway, there is a Philips Hue motion sensor in that also triggers these lights.

 When we started the investigations into a smart door lock, there was really only one feasible alternative available in the Norwegian market, the aforementioned Yale Doorman, and for us it was a great advantage that it could be purchased through the Verisure alarm company and be integrated into the alarm system, see picture below.
 The lock can be programmed to be opened using a keyfob, keyfob + code, or only code, and you can also choose whether it should lock automatically when closing the door.
 We purchased the lock with installation included, but we had to go a few rounds of adjustments by the installation guy since the lock wouldn’t work properly in different weather conditions.
 In the end, I had to buy a different type of box staple myself before this worked as intended.
-With the Verisure module installed, it also shows up in HomeKit.

 Yale Doorman smart door lock and Netatmo smart video doorbell (see more about this under Outdoor)